Chittorgarh: Festivals

 Maharana was born on May 9, 1540, in Kumbhalgarh in Rajsamand district of Rajasthan to Maharana Udai Singh II and Maharani Jaivanta Bai Songara.
-His birth anniversary (Maharana Pratap Jayanti) is celebrated as full-fledged festival every year on the 3rd day of Jyestha Shukla phase.
+His birth anniversary (Maharana Pratap Jayanti) is celebrated as a full-fledged festival every year on the 3rd day of Jyestha Shukla phase.

 Special puja and processions are held in his remembrance on Maharana Pratap Jayanti day everywhere.
-Several cultural programs such as debate are also organized.
+Several cultural programs, such as debate, are also organized.

 Meera Mahotsav

 Meera Bai (1498–1547) was a devout follower of Lord Krishna, one of the foremost exponents of the Prema Bhakti (Divine Love) and an inspired poet.
 She was a Rajput princess born in about 1498 in Medta, Rajasthan.
-Her father, Ratan Singh, was the youngest son of Rao Duda, ruler of Medta, and son of Rao Duda ruler and founder of Jodhpur.
+Her father, Ratan Singh, was the youngest son of Rao Duda, ruler of Medta, and son of Rao Duda, the ruler and founder of Jodhpur.
 Ratan Singh belonged to the Rathore clan.
 She was married to Bhoj Raj, ruler of Chittor.

-Meera Smrithi Sansathan (Meera Memorial Trust) along with the Chittorgarh district officials organise Meera Mahotsav every year on Sharad Purnima day (On Mirabai's birth anniversary) for 3 days.
-Many famous musicians and singers get together for singing bhajans in this celebration.
-The 3 days celebration also features puja's, discussions, dances, fireworks.
+Meera Smrithi Sansathan (Meera Memorial Trust), along with the Chittorgarh district officials, organises Meera Mahotsav every year on Sharad Purnima day (On Mirabai's birth anniversary) for 3 days.
+Many famous musicians and singers get together to sing bhajans in this celebration.
+The 3-day celebration also features pujas, discussions, dances, and fireworks.

 Teej

-Teej is one of the major festivals in Chittorgarh which is celebrated with great enthusiasm.
+Teej is one of the major festivals in Chittorgarh, which is celebrated with great enthusiasm.
 Teej is the festival of swings.
 It marks the advent of the monsoon month of Shravan (August).
-The monsoon rains fall on the parched land and the pleasing scent of the wet soil rises into the air.
+The monsoon rains fall on the parched land, and the pleasing scent of the wet soil rises into the air.
 Swings are hung from trees and decorated with flowers.
 Young girls and women dressed in green clothes sing songs in celebration of the advent of the monsoon.
 This festival is dedicated to the Goddess Parvati, commemorating her union with Lord Shiva.
 Goddess Parvati is worshipped by seekers of conjugal bliss and happiness.

 Gangaur

-The Gangaur Festival is the colourful and most important local festival of Rajasthan and is observed throughout the State with great fervour and devotion by womenfolk who worship Gauri, the consort of Lord Shiva during July–August.
-Gan is a synonym for Shiva and Gaur which stands for Gauri or Parvati who symbolises saubhagya (marital bliss).
-Gauri is the embodiment of perfection and conjugal love which is why the unmarried women worship her for being blessed with good husbands, while married women do so for the welfare, health and long life of their spouses and happy married life.
+The Gangaur Festival is the colourful and most important local festival of Rajasthan and is observed throughout the state with great fervour and devotion by womenfolk who worship Gauri, the consort of Lord Shiva, during July–August.
+Gan is a synonym for Shiva, and Gaur, which stands for Gauri or Parvati, who symbolises saubhagya (marital bliss).
+Gauri is the embodiment of perfection and conjugal love, which is why the unmarried women worship her for being blessed with good husbands, while married women do so for the welfare, health, and long life of their spouses and a happy married life.